CaioHAndradeLima/pokemon/README.md

 any pull request opened will run the build, unit tests and espresso tests.
 See the [CI algoritm here](https://github.com/CaioHAndradeLima/pokemon/blob/main/.github/workflows/android.yml)

-## Hybrid experience

-I have experience on flutter apps, [see here](https://github.com/CaioHAndradeLima/nasa)

-## Nest JS experience

-I have experience creating Nest JS api, [see here](https://github.com/CaioHAndradeLima/nasa-api)

-## Other Apps

-if you would like to see more Android apps experience, see this other project with local persistence [see this project](https://github.com/CaioHAndradeLima/jetpackComposeAssignment)

 </body>
 </html>